Chapter 3. Configuring SSSD to use LDAP and require TLS authentication

 3.2.
 Configuring SSSD to use LDAP and require TLS authentication

-- The OpenLDAP server is installed.
+- The OpenLDAP server is installed and configured with user information.

 /etc/sssd/sssd.conffile has been created and configured to specify